 Forwarding Method | Store and forward or cut-through | Path determination based on routing tables |

-Example | Ethernet switch forwarding traffic within a LAN | Router forwarding data between LANs and WANs |
+Example | An Ethernet switch forwarding traffic within a LAN | Chatting to your online friends on internet |

-Primary Focus | Connecting devices in a single network | Connecting multiple networks together |
+Primary Focus | Connecting devices in a single network | Connecting multiple networks |

 Imagine you're at a large university with a campus network (LAN) and the internet.
-The local network inside the campus consists of multiple devices such as computers, printers, and servers connected to switches.
+The local network inside the campus consists of multiple devices such as computers, printers, and servers, connected to switches.
 When you send a file to a printer within the same building, the switch forwards the data based on the printer’s MAC address.

 However, if you want to access a website outside the university’s network, your device sends the request to a router, which uses the website's IP address to forward the data request through multiple routers until it reaches the appropriate web server.
 The router ensures the data is sent across the internet and returns the response to your device.